 Replication Efforts Underway

-With the grant from The Duke Endowment to Duke University Health System, Dr. Sarah Armstrong and her team are developing templates and other resources to replicate this community-based pediatric obesity program in six new communities by 2018.
-These new communities are part of the Endowment’s Healthy People, Healthy Carolinas initiative, launched in 2015.
+With the grant from The Duke Endowment to Duke University Health System, Dr. Sarah Armstrong and her team are developing templates and other resources to one day replicate this community-based pediatric obesity program in existing communities that are part of the Endowment’s Healthy People, Healthy Carolinas initiative, which was launched in 2015.

 “By investing in effective prevention programs and community partnerships, we believe we can help people keep manageable health concerns from developing into chronic problems,” says Lin Hollowell, director of the Endowment’s Health Care program area.
 “Engaging children and families in healthy habits will enhance their quality of life for years to come.”